-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 - Cart Viewers.

-In this example, I want to create a remarketing list of anyone who visited a specific landing page but stayed on the site for at least 10 seconds.
+In this example, I want to create a remarketing list of anyone who visited a specific landing page and watched at least 50% of the video on that page.

-The two key pieces of information to input would be “page” AND “session duration” (not “OR”).
+The two key pieces of information to input would be “page” AND “video percent” (not “OR”).

 Once completed, don’t forget to choose your audience destinations.